OperationSpark/summerware-pre-release/README.md

     $ node app.js

 3) Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.
-We recommend popping this tab out from Cloud9 into a separate Chrome browser.
+We recommend popping this tab out from Cloud9 into a separate Chrome browser so that you can make use of the Chrome debugger tools!

 4) Restart or Stop and Start the server on iterations.